M60TM/TF2-Viewmodel-Superoverride/README.md

 # How to Use

-## Viewmodel Superoverride:

-### Example:
+## Example:

 - `"viewmodel superoverride"    "models/weapons/v_models/v_example.mdl"`

 - `"armmodel superoverride"    "none"`

+- `"viewmodel superoverride skin"   "2"`

 - `"armmodel attachment"    "weapon_bone"`

 - `"vm superoverride anim"	"prifire=fire prifirePR=1.4 reload=reload"`

-### Arguments:
+## Arguments:

-- "viewmodel superoverride": Attribute value is a full path to a model file, if you wanna worldmodel override, use [TFCWXBaseAttribute](https://github.com/nosoop/SM-TFCWXBaseAttributes).
+- `"viewmodel superoverride"`: Attribute value is a full path to a model file, if you wanna worldmodel override, use [TFCWXBaseAttribute](https://github.com/nosoop/SM-TFCWXBaseAttributes).

-- "armmodel superoverride": Attribute value is a full path to a model file, default class's armmodel is already precached.
+- `"armmodel superoverride"`: Attribute value is a full path to a model file, default armmodels are already precached.
 If you don't set it, plugin find player's current class and automatically attach arm to weapon.
-And you can use `none` value to prevent arm attach(ex. quake rocketlauncher)
+And you can use `none` value to prevent arm attach(ex. quake rocketlauncher).

+- `"viewmodel superoverride skin"`: Attribute value is a any number.
+Use it when you need to set specific skin.

-- "armmodel attachment": Attribute value is a attachment name.
+- `"armmodel attachment"`: Attribute value is a attachment name.
 Even if "armmodel superoverride" is not set, it must be set unconditionally.

-- "vm superoverride anim": Available attribute value is `draw`, `idle`, `prifire`(primary fire), `altfire`(alt fire), `attackgre`(special fire), `reload`(reload or reload start), `reloadloop`, `reloadend`.
+- `"vm superoverride anim"`: Available attribute value is `draw`, `idle`, `fire`(primary fire), `altfire`(alt fire), `specialfire`(special fire), `reloadbutton`(R), `reload`(reload or reload start), `reloadloop`, `reloadend`.
 And you can set their playbackrate by setting like `prifirePR=1.4`(default value is 1.0).